PLanet: Formalizing and Analyzing Assignment Procedures in the Design of Experiments: Experimental Assignment Grammar

-\paragraph{Start with.} There may be dependencies between conditions that require a specific condition always to precede others.
-Specifying that plans must start with a specific condition makes these dependencies explicit.
+\defterm{Cross.} Cross superimposes every plan in two designs (\autoref{fig:composition}).
+Each row of the resulting design matrix is formed by taking the element-wise pairing of a row from each input matrix.
+As a result, the matrix has $n \times m$ rows, where $n$ and $m$ are the number of rows in the first and second designs, respectively.

+\defterm{Nest.} Nest combines two designs such that the conditions of variables in one design are held fixed across all conditions of the other design (\autoref{fig:composition}).
+Nest maps directly to the \textit{Kronecker product} (defined in \autoref{sec:appendix}), where the element-wise multiplication corresponds to the combination of conditions.
+In \dsl{}, users repeat conditions within a participant by nesting a nonempty design with an \textit{empty} design.\footnote{The number of trials specified in the \textit{empty} design determines the number of repetitions.
+There are two primary repetition strategies: (i) for each participant, conditions repeat $n$ times in a row, or (ii) for each participant, condition orders repeat $n$ times.
+Swapping the order of arguments in \texttt{nest} determines the repetition strategy. }

+\defterm{Order.} Specifying an order enforces that all participants experience conditions of the corresponding variable in the same order.

-\paragraph{Limit plans.} Researchers often restrict the number of possible plans in an experiment.
-For the motivating example, a degree-three Latin square is a counterbalanced design with a limit of three plans.
-Limiting plans alters the shape of the design matrix.
+\defterm{Limit plans.} Researchers often restrict the number of possible plans in an experiment.
+In \dsl{}, limiting the number of plans sets an upper bound on the height of the design matrix.
+For example, a degree-three Latin square is a counterbalanced design with exactly three plans.
+Without this restriction, there would be six possible counterbalanced plans.